Holic75/Baldurs-gate-dnd-3.5/README.md

 This spell is the reverse of Cure Light Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 8 points of damage upon the target.
 If target succeeds on a Savingthrow vs. Spell the damage is halved.

+#### Magic Weapon (Cleric)
+(Enchantment/Charm)

+Level: 1
+Sphere: War
+Range: 0
+Duration:  5 rounds/level
+Casting Time: 4
+Area of Effect: 1 creature
+Saving Throw: None

+When this spell is cast on a creature it enchants any weapons that it currently wields.
+For the duration of the spell, those weapons are treated as having a +1 enchantment for the purposes of determining what they can hit as well as THAC0 and damage bonuses.
+NOTE: Projectiles are not enchanted, only launchers receive corresponding THAC0 bonuses.

 #### Lesser Animal Summoning II (Druid)
 (Conjuration/Summoning)